bbauska/UC-Davis-JS-Basics/readme.md

   alt="Image Editor: Would be nice to have - photoshop, GIMP, or IrfanView." />
 <!-- ![](./images/image031.png){width="4.0in" height="2.259401793525809in"} -->

-You&apos;re also going to need an image editor.
-If you have access to Photoshop, that&apos;s great.
-Photoshop is fantastic for this kind of thing, but if you don&apos;t have access to Photoshop, there&apos;s another one called GIMP, which is free.
+<p>You&apos;re also going to need an image editor.
+If you have access to
+Photoshop, that&apos;s great.
+Photoshop is fantastic for this kind of thing, but if you don&apos;t have access to Photoshop, there&apos;s another one called GIMP, which is free.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 32. gimp (27) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->